abstract-enough/inverse-square-signal-separation/README.md

 No prior on source signal and no signal interdependence prior assumed.

+Completed in 2025.

-Based on a earlier work:
+Based on earlier work:
 Glandon, Alexander M. "Recurrent neural networks and matrix methods for cognitive radio spectrum prediction and security."
 (2017).